Karine Polwart

 Karine Polwart (/kæˈriːn ˈpɒlwɔːrt/ ka-REEN-_-POL-wort) (born 23 December 1970) is a Scottish singer-songwriter.
 She writes and performs music with a strong folk and roots feel, her songs dealing with a variety of issues from alcoholism to genocide.
 She has been most recognised for her solo career, winning three awards at the BBC Folk Awards in 2005, and was previously a member of Malinky and Battlefield Band.

-Polwart is currently a member of The Burns Unit, and collaborated with The Fruit Tree Foundation on its debut album, First Edition.
+Polwart was, until they split amicably in 2012, a member of The Burns Unit.
+She also collaborated with The Fruit Tree Foundation on its debut album, First Edition.

 Biography

 Early life and career

-Polwart grew up in the small Stirlingshire town of Banknock and had an interest in music from an early age.
-She has described her whole family as being interested in music and one of her brothers, Steven, is also a professional musician who plays guitar in the Karine Polwart band, whilst her sister Kerry is developing her own musical career with the group The Poems.
+Polwart was born and grew up in the small Stirlingshire town of Banknock and had an interest in music from an early age.
+She has described her whole family as being interested in music.
+One of her brothers is also a professional musician who plays guitar in the Karine Polwart band, whilst her sister is developing her own musical career with the group The Poems.

 Despite an active musical career from a young age, including forming her own band KP and the Minichips at age 10, Polwart was discouraged from studying music at school and ended up studying politics and philosophy at the University of Dundee.
 After graduating with a First Class Degree in Philosophy Polwart moved to Glasgow to study for a Masters in Philosophical Inquiry.

 Her first job after her studies was as a philosophy tutor in a primary school, a job she describes as giving her a "massive buzz."
 After this she spent six years working for the Scottish Women's Aid movement on issues such as domestic and child abuse and young people's rights and these experiences have influenced her songwriting.